Phasmophobia (video game): Custom Difficulty

-Development and release
+Development

-Release

-The game's Steam page was launched on March 6, 2020.
+The game's Steam page was launched in March 2020.
 An announcement trailer was released three months later, announcing additional VR support and a release date for the early access build.
 On September 18, 2020, the game was released in early access for $14.
-After the release, the game received two major updates regarding bug fixes in the following week.
-Dknighter, the founder and sole member of Kinetic Games at the time, stated he hoped to release the full game somewhere in 2021.
-However, until that happened, he kept the game's price the same.
-During the course of game development after the early access release, one of the main goals for the updates was to improve the ghosts' AI, making them smarter and less predictable, and consequently harder for players to deal with.
-Kinetic Games plans to release console versions once the game has more content.
+After the release, the game received two major updates regarding bug fixes in the following week and several major content updates over the next 3 years.
+On June 13, 2023, Kinetic Games announced that console versions of the game would be released in August; however, due to a fire that occurred at the Kinetic Games office, they were pushed back to October.
+On October 17, 2023, Kinetic Games announced that console versions of the game were delayed again due to “Unforeseen challenges” caused by the fire and were pushed back with no confirmed date.
+Following these delays, Kinetic Games released the console versions of the game on October 29, 2024.

-Popularity
+In the future, Kinetic Games has promised reworks to core systems like horror, hunts, events, and more, as well as new additions, including character customization, new character models and animations, new optional objectives and tasks, new interactions, hallucinations, and new ghost models.

+Release

-Although first releasing around mid-September, the game began to pick up steam around the beginning of October for Halloween.
-This was the game's first time becoming trending and was being played by many notable Twitch streamers and YouTubers.
-This was likely due to the game becoming early access around the beginning of the Halloween season, as well as being similar in popularity to its inspiration P.T.
+Although first released on 18 September 2020, the game began to rise in popularity around the beginning of October for Halloween.
+This was the game's first time trending and was being played by many notable Twitch streamers and YouTubers.
+This was likely due to the game entering early access around the beginning of the Halloween season, as well as being similar in popularity to its inspiration P.T.
+In addition to gameplay by notable content creators, many of the game's early players took to social media to share clips of the game.
+Users on these social media platforms would re-share the clips or download the game for themselves.
+A large portion of Phasmophobia's immediate popularity and success can be attributed to its presence on social media.
 It could also be due to the start of the second wave of the COVID-19 pandemic causing many people to stay at home.

-With the influx of players due to the large amount of popular streamers playing the game, hackers became widespread during the later weeks of the game's release, mostly by trying to jumpscare players or spawn an infinite amount of items.
+With the influx of players due to the large number of popular streamers playing the game, hackers became widespread during the later weeks of the game's release, mostly by trying to jumpscare players or spawn an infinite amount of items.
 One of the more concerning examples of hacking were stream snipers, who changed their player models to a more NSFW one, likely causing said streamers to receive warnings and bans for inappropriate content.
 The developers then began working on updates to solve the problem.

-On Twitch, the game grew exponentially and even reached the top 5 most viewed game in mid October, overtaking games such Among Us, Fortnite Battle Royale, FIFA 21, and Genshin Impact.
+On Twitch, the game grew exponentially and even reached the top 5 most viewed games in mid-October, overtaking games such as Among Us, Fortnite Battle Royale, FIFA 21, and Genshin Impact.
 According to online player tracker GitHyp, the game hit a peak of over 86,000 active players around October 10.
-The game became a Steam top-seller, and by the end of October 18, 2020, was the best selling game of that week, even beating out Fall Guys and pre-orders for Cyberpunk 2077.
-It was the highest selling game on Steam for three weeks in a row.
-Many Twitch streamers now stream Phasmophobia as their main game.
-The most famous streamers who stream Phasmophobia as their main game are: Insym, PsychoHypnotic, Nuzzgard, and the game's Lead Artist, cjdxn.